openmessaging/specification/specification-schema.md

 #### 2.3.4 qos
    - Type: `Integer`
-   - Description: OpenMessaging defines three modes of message delivery as mentioned in [chapter](#0.3.5-Delivery-Semantics):
+   - Description: OpenMessaging defines three modes of message delivery as mentioned before:
    **At least once**: if this value set with 0, a message will be consumed at least once, and this value should be set as default value.
    **At most once**: if this value set with 1, a message will be consumed at most once, in this semantics, messages may be lost.
    **Exactly once**: if this value set with 2, a message will be consumed once and only once.